William Morgan (anti-Mason): Disappearance

 Since Masons place their hands on a Bible and promise not to reveal the passwords and grips of the degrees, several members of the Batavia lodge published an advertisement denouncing Morgan for breaking his word by authoring the book.
 An attempt was also made to set fire to Miller's newspaper office and print shop.
 On September 11, 1826, Morgan was arrested for supposed nonpayment of a loan and allegedly stealing a shirt and a tie; according to the laws of the time he could be held in debtors' prison until restitution was made, which would have made it more difficult to publish his book.
 Morgan was jailed in Canandaigua, and when Miller learned of this, he went to the jail to pay the debt and secure Morgan's release.
 Morgan was released, but then re-arrested and charged with supposedly failing to pay a two dollar tavern bill.
-While the jailer was away, a group of men convinced his wife to release Morgan; they walked to a waiting carriage, which arrived two days later at Fort Niagara.
+While the jailer was away, a group of men convinced his wife to release Morgan; they walked to a waiting carriage on the night of the 12th of September, which arrived two days later at Fort Niagara.
 Shortly afterwards, Morgan disappeared.

 There are conflicting accounts of what happened next.
 The generally accepted version of events is that Morgan was taken in a boat to the middle of the Niagara River and thrown overboard, where he presumably drowned, since he was never seen again in the community.
 In 1848, Henry L. Valance allegedly confessed on his deathbed to taking part in Morgan's murder, a purported event recounted in chapter two of Reverend C. G. Finney's anti-Masonic book The Character, Claims, and Practical Workings of Freemasonry (1869).